smart-models/Hypothetical-QA/README.md

 The QA Generator implements a sophisticated multi-stage pipeline that combines advanced prompt engineering with LLM-powered content generation:

 1. **Input Processing**: The API accepts JSON documents containing text chunks through the `/process-chunks/` endpoint
-2. **Content Analysis**: Each text chunk is analyzed for content type, complexity, and educational value potential
+2. **Content Analysis**: Each text chunk is analyzed for content type, complexity, and RAG enhancement potential
 3. **Intelligent Prompting**: The system applies specialized prompts based on content characteristics (scientific, narrative, technical, etc.)
 4. **Parallel Generation**: Multiple chunks are processed concurrently using configurable worker pools for optimal throughput
 5. **Q&A Extraction**: Generated content is parsed using sophisticated regex patterns to extract clean question-answer pairs
-6. **Quality Validation**: Each Q&A pair undergoes comprehensive quality checks including completeness, relevance, and educational value
+6. **Quality Validation**: Each Q&A pair undergoes comprehensive quality checks including completeness, relevance, and retrieval effectiveness
 7. **Retry Logic**: Failed generations are automatically retried with exponential backoff for robust error handling
 8. **Metadata Collection**: Detailed statistics are collected including processing times, quality scores, and generation success rates
 9. **Response Assembly**: All Q&A pairs are combined with comprehensive metadata for client consumption